NewcastleRSE/Vue-eprase/README.md

 ```

 Then a new Pull Request will pull down the new image from Docker and bring the containers back up.

-### Pull an image manually

-Pull a new image with `$ sudo docker pull client:latest`.
-You may be asked to log into Docker.
-The password to do this is available from the eprase registry on Azure.

-`sudo docker login epraseregistry.azurecr.io -u epraseregistry --password-stdin`

-?????

-Bring the client service back up with the docker-compose command 'up -d'.

-* `$ sudo docker-compose stop <service_name>`
-* `$ sudo docker-compose up -d <service_name>`

 When updating the staging server, check that the environment variables in the .env file match the variables set in the docker-compose.yml file.